Hannahobote/PWA/notes.md

 ### icon.js
 when icon is pressed, window should pop up
+- its only repsonibility should be taking in an image for the icon image

 ### window.js
 [] windows should contain an app of choice FULLY USABLE